liming-7/A-Next-Basket-Recommendation-Reality-Check/README.md

 > {uid1: [item, item, ..., item], uid2: [item, item, ..., item], ...}

 ## Random split the dataset
-We want to analyze the experimental results, basket components and perform user level analysis, so we use keyset file to store the random split instead of random seeds to repeat experiments:
+We want to analyze the experimental results, basket components and perform user level analysis.
+Instead of using random seeds, we use keyset file to store the random split to repeat experiments:
 ```
 python keyset_fold.py --dataset dunnhumby --fold_id 0
 python keyset_fold.py --dataset dunnhumby --fold_id 1